Metal casting: Solidification shrinkage

 Most materials shrink as they solidify, but, as the adjacent table shows, a few materials do not, such as gray cast iron.
 For the materials that do shrink upon solidification the type of shrinkage depends on how wide the freezing range is for the material.
 For materials with a narrow freezing range, less than 50 C, a cavity, known as a pipe, forms in the center of the casting, because the outer shell freezes first and progressively solidifies to the center.
 Pure and eutectic metals usually have narrow solidification ranges.
 These materials tend to form a skin in open air molds, therefore they are known as skin forming alloys.
 For materials with a wide freezing range, greater than 110 C, much more of the casting occupies the mushy or slushy zone (the temperature range between the solidus and the liquidus), which leads to small pockets of liquid trapped throughout and ultimately porosity.
 These castings tend to have poor ductility, toughness, and fatigue resistance.
 Moreover, for these types of materials to be fluid-tight, a secondary operation is required to impregnate the casting with a lower melting point metal or resin.

 For the materials that have narrow solidification ranges, pipes can be overcome by designing the casting to promote directional solidification, which means the casting freezes first at the point farthest from the gate, then progressively solidifies toward the gate.
 This allows a continuous feed of liquid material to be present at the point of solidification to compensate for the shrinkage.
-Note that there is still a shrinkage void where the final material solidifies, but if designed properly, this will be in the gating system or riser.
+There is still a shrinkage void where the final material solidifies, but if designed properly, this will be in the gating system or riser.